RitaProjects/DSA-Capstone-Project/README.md

 ## TOOLS USED

-- Ms Excel for Data Extraction,Cleaning and Transformation
+- Ms Excel for Data Extraction,Cleaning and Transformation and Pivot Table
 - SQL Server for (Querying and Analysis).